duball97/duball97/README.md

 <p><i>full stack dev, founder & legendary freelancer based in portugal</i></p>

-<p>4 years of experience coding, background in economics, in crypto since 2020, escaping the office 9-5 by making in tech and currently shipping SingFi, a singing game app.
-Jack of all trades.</p>
+<p>4 years of experience coding, background in economics, in crypto since 2020, escaping the office 9-5 by making in tech.
+Currently shipping SingFi, a singing game app.</p>

 </div>